knative/community/elections/2025-SC-EU/README.md

 ### Decision

-The newly elected body will be announced in the Knative Steering Meeting on the scheduled announcement date.
+The newly elected representative will be announced in the Knative Steering meeting on the scheduled date.

 [Knative Steering Committee]: https://github.com/knative/community/blob/main/STEERING-COMMITTEE.md